wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 ## LITONE5 Table Font Color Replacements
 Replacement for the difficult-to-read black table font text that's in LITONE by default.
 Pink text is made by Reasonance.
 The other colors were made by me.
+- **NOTE:** These replacement files were from an older version of LITONE5.
+If you are using a more recent version of the skin, you may have to edit the `font.lr2font` file in the same folder and change the `.cim` extensions to `.tga`.

 ![decide_text](https://user-images.githubusercontent.com/27341392/77614747-11f45900-6f04-11ea-988a-8dbcc0770b7f.png)